 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program was established under the College Cost Reduction and Access Act (CCRAA), to benefit current and prospective teachers.
 Award amount: up to $4,000 per academic year.

 Federal Work Study Program

 The Federal College Work-Study Program is designed to make employment opportunities available to college students.
 It is a federally funded aid program, available to matriculated students.
 Priority will be given to students in full-time attendance.
 A portion of the federal work-study funds will be used to employ students in community service jobs.
 A work-study student may qualify to work up to eight hours a week during the academic year, although academic considerations may limit work to six hours per week.
 Hiring is done by the agency or department which will employ the students.

 Houghton College is approved by the New York State division of Veterans Affairs for the training of veterans.
 Houghton College also participates in the Yellow Ribbon Program for students receiving educational assistance under the Post-9/11 GI Bill.
 Information is available in the Student Financial Services Office.

 Financial Aid & Off-Campus Studies

 Students participating in an off-campus studies semester with an affiliated host school will be able to retain their federal and state financial aid through Houghton College.
 If no formal agreement has been made between Houghton College and the host school, the aid will not be able to be processed by Houghton.
 Institutional aid may also be available for students after they complete an application process.
-For more information regarding financial aid for off-campus studies, please see our official policy here.

 Army ROTC Scholarships